Adam B. Weiss is a litigator in the Los Angeles office of Munger, Tolles & Olson.

 Some examples of recent matters handled by Mr. Weiss include:

 - Representing Bank of America and Merrill Lynch in numerous cases brought by securitization trustees, bond insurers, and others seeking billions of dollars on claims arising out of the purchase and sale of mortgage-backed securities.

 - Representing Bank of America in a $10 billion lawsuit brought by American International Group (AIG) alleging fraud in connection with AIG’s investments in residential mortgage-backed securities.

 - Representing and advising multiple financial institutions in connection with favorable settlements of threatened fraud and breach of contract claims related to the issuance of mortgage-backed securities.

 In addition to his client work, Mr. Weiss is actively involved in the community.
-Among other things, he serves as a member of the Advisory Board of the Western Center on Law & Poverty, and is involved with a number of other community organizations.
+Among other things, he serves as a member of the Advisory Board of the Western Center on Law & Poverty and the Los Angeles Advisory Board of Facing History and Ourselves, and is involved with a number of other community organizations.

 Prior to joining Munger Tolles, Mr. Weiss was an associate at Wachtell, Lipton, Rosen & Katz in New York, where he represented and advised a number of financial institutions and other corporate clients in connection with multiple complex settlements with private parties and government regulators, as well as a variety of complex securities law, fraud, and other civil litigation matters.